Medical and Dental College Admission Test: Controversies

 In 2001, IBA received heavy criticism as its reputation was largely undermined when a massive fraud was found in the Entry Test conducted by Sindh government.

 Medical admissions in Pakistan received for the 20 additional marks given to students who have memorized the Quran.
 These additional marks sometimes prevent non-Muslim students from getting onto the merit list.
 In 2012, a Christian student went to Lahore High Court because he couldn't get onto the merit list while his Muslim peers with less marks were on the merit list with the additional 20 marks.
 However, his plea was dismissed by the Lahore High Court.

 In 2020, the date of the NMDCAT clashed with the Hindu festival of Diwali.
 The Hindu students and activists protested against it.
-The Hindu civil rights activist Kapil Dev said, “If you don't schedule exams on your Eid, how come you schedule it on Diwali?".
+The Hindu civil rights activist Kapil Devil said, "If you don't schedule exams on your Eid, how come you schedule it on Diwali?".
 However, despite these protests, the Pakistan Medical Commission refused to change the date of NMDCAT.

-Protests started in Punjab as the syllabus released by PMC included out of syllabus topics of UHS despite the syllabi from the Admitting Universities already being released in accordance with the now defunct PMDC Regulations, 2020.
+Protests started in Punjab as the syllabus released by PMC included out of syllabus topics of UHS despite the syllabus from the Admitting Universities already being released in accordance with the PMDC Regulations, 2020.
 PUMHSW (the Admitting University of Sindh as per the defunct PMDC Regulations, 2020) had also announced the date of Entry Test in Sindh and the National Testing Service had also issued the admit cards in accordance with the directives by Government of Sindh.
 Sindh government heavily criticised the federal government on introducing a centralized test for admissions and did not allow them to conduct NMDCAT in Sindh.
 However, it was on November 11, 2020, the Entry Test was cancelled by the Sindh High Court and the NMDCAT by PMC was declared legal and constitutional.
 It led to chaos and confusion among students from all over the country as the provincial entrance exams were cancelled only two weeks before and a centralized medical entrance exam came into existence for the first time.
 On November 11, 2020, the NMDCAT was delayed by Sindh High Court as key bodies weren't formed by the PMC in order to structure the syllabus and the date.
 After the formation of National Medical and Dental Academic Board, the Pakistan Medical Commission approved the syllabus and conducted the NMDCAT on November 29, 2020.
 After it was conducted, the test was heavily criticised by all provinces as it was alleged the content was out of provincial syllabi.
 It led to Sindh government rejecting the NMDCAT.
-After the results were announced, protests over the alleged discrepancies in the results took place all over the country which led to PMC giving the option of recounting.
-In 2021, the computerized MDCAT received heavy criticism due to alleged discrepancies in the way it was conducted.